3️⃣ Authentication

 Backup data

 Backup data is no longer recommended to perform account recovery and the feature has been removed from Android and iOS SDKs.
-Use the temporary state instead.
+Use the client state instead.
 Follow the guide on account recovery.

 Keyless can generate backup data that you can use to recover an account.